okta/okta-auth-java/README.md

 ## Setting Request Headers, Parameters, and Device Fingerprinting

 All of the `AuthenticationClient` requests allow setting additional HTTP headers and query parameters.
-This is useful in a variaty of situations:
+This is useful in a variety of situations:

 * [Device Finterprinting](https://developer.okta.com/docs/reference/api/authn/#primary-authentication-with-device-fingerprinting)
 * Setting the `X-Forwarded-For` header
 * Setting additional query paramters that have not been added to the SDK yet

-Createa a `RequestContext` object, and include it as a method parameter when using the `AuthenticationClient`.
+Create a `RequestContext` object, and include it as a method parameter when using the `AuthenticationClient`.

 [//]: # (method: headersAndQuery)
 ```java